 ANTH 215E Health, Healing and Culture: An Introduction to Medical Anthropology (in English)

-BIO 209E Anatomy and Physiology II (4 U.S. credits with lab *) – FALL SEMESTER ONLY (in English) BIO 242E Applied Microbiology (4 U.S. credits with lab *) – FALL SEMESTER ONLY (in English) CHE 210E Organic Chemistry I (5 U.S. credits with lab *) – FALL SEMESTER ONLY (in English) CHE 211E Organic Chemistry II (5 U.S. credits with lab *) – SPRING SEMESTER ONLY (in English) ECOL 320E Ecological Systems (in English) NUTR 301E The Mediterranean Diet: from Fiction to Facts (in English)
+BIO 209E Anatomy and Physiology II (4 U.S. credits with lab *) – FALL SEMESTER ONLY (in English) BIO 242E Applied Microbiology (4 U.S. credits with lab *) – FALL SEMESTER ONLY (in English) CHE 210E Organic Chemistry I (5 U.S. credits with lab *) – FALL SEMESTER ONLY (in English) CHE 211E Organic Chemistry II (5 U.S. credits with lab *) – SPRING SEMESTER ONLY (in English) ENV 330E Environmental Sustainability in Earth Science MATH 368E Introduction to Descriptive and Inferential Statistics NUTR 301E The Mediterranean Diet: from Fiction to Facts (in English)

 BIO 209E Anatomy and Physiology II (4 U.S. credits with lab *) – FALL SEMESTER ONLY (in English)